 What are the most common PE strategies?

-A previous DealRoom article discussed the six most common strategies used in private equity.
+A previous article on DealRoom has discussed the six most common strategies used by PE firms.
 These are:

 What is the largest private equity firm?